William H. Shideler: Academic career

-Fraternity involvement

-In Phi Kappa Tau, Shideler held almost every national office, including a term as national president in 1913-14.
-He was instrumental in bringing the fraternity's National Headquarters to Oxford in 1930, and the fraternity's national office was within a block of his home and campus office.
-The Shidelers lived in a historic Oxford home that had belonged to David Swing and was later used in filming the Jodie Foster movie Little Man Tate.
-Phi Kappa Tau's highest undergraduate award has been known as the Shideler Award and has been presented to the fraternity's outstanding graduating senior since 1938.

-Retirement and legacy
+He served as Miami University's representative to the NCAA and was chairman of the Mid-American Conference.
 He deferred his retirement from Miami three times, finally giving up the chairmanship of his department in 1956.
 When he retired the following year, he was the recipient of a John Hay Whitney Foundation grant to go to Hiram College to start a geology program there, much as he had done for Miami in 1920.
-He was professor of Geology at Hiram in 1957-58.
+He was a professor of geology at Hiram in 1957–58.

+Personal life

+Shideler married Katherine Hoffman.
+They had two sons, James Henry Shideler, a noted professor of history at the University of California-Davis, and William Watson Shideler.

+Shideler held almost every national office with Phi Kappa Tau, including a term as national president from 1913 to 1914.
+He was instrumental in bringing the fraternity's national headquarters to Oxford in 1930, where it was within a block of his home and campus office.
+The Shidelers lived in a historic Oxford home that had belonged to David Swing and was later used in filming the Jodie Foster movie Little Man Tate.

+Shideler died on December 18, 1958, in Oxford, Ohio.
+He is buried in the Miami University plot of the Oxford Cemetery, next to his wife.

+Honors and legacy

+Phi Kappa Tau's highest undergraduate award has been known as the Shideler Award and has been presented to the fraternity's outstanding graduating seniors since 1938.

-In 1967 Miami University named its new earth-science building William H. Shideler Hall in his memory.
+In 1967, Miami University named its new earth science building William H. Shideler Hall in his memory.
 The Karl Limper Geology Museum in Shideler Hall has as its basis the huge collection of specimens amassed by Dr. Shideler.
-He is buried in the Miami University plot of the Oxford Cemetery, next to his wife, Katherine Hoffman Shideler.

-The Shidelers had two sons, James Henry Shideler, a noted professor of history at the University of California-Davis, and William Watson Shideler.